edwardlavender/fvcom.tbx/README.md

     set of directories (see above).
 The vignette provides an example MATLAB® script to do this.

-\*An alternative workflow, rather than obtaining the full WeStCOMS files and then extracting environmental arrays, is to directly extract and only download specific environmental arrays of interest, which may be faster. `WeStCOMSExploreR` may include functionality via `thredds_url()`
+\*An alternative workflow, rather than obtaining the full FVCOM files and then extracting environmental arrays, is to directly extract and only download specific environmental arrays of interest, which may be faster. `WeStCOMSExploreR` may include functionality via `thredds_url()`